 The factors above have created an increasingly precarious financial situation for consumers.
 Both 30- and 60-day delinquencies have surpassed pre-COVID levels, and the Consumer Finance Protection Bureau (CFPB) reports the percentage of auto loans transitioning into delinquency is rising at an accelerated rate.
-This is evident particularly among near-prime and subprime borrowers, whose delinquency rates are now surpassing even 2009 levels.
+This is evident particularly among non-prime and subprime borrowers, whose delinquency rates are now surpassing even 2009 levels.
 Even prime borrowers are feeling the pain, with their share of repossessions doubling.
 Repossession companies are seeing a spike in business, especially for vehicles purchased in 2020 and 2021.
 Unless the risk from these rising auto delinquencies and repossessions is mitigated, lenders may see increased charge-offs and a negative impact on overall financial performance.

 The Importance of Collateral Protection — Especially in a High-Delinquency Environment

 Collateral Protection Insurance (CPI) is a product that helps financial institutions such as banks, credit unions, and finance companies mitigate risk and protect themselves from the financial loss that can result from a borrower's failure to maintain the required insurance on a financed vehicle.
 CPI covers the lender's interest in the vehicle and can help prevent charge-offs in the event of a borrower's default.